cassieeric/python_crawler/lichuangshangcheng/readme.txt

 [Sugestion]
 1. In order to improve the data collection speed, multi-threading and multi-process is developed in the program.
-2. The website https://list.szlcsc.com/catalog/439.html contains nearly 35000 piece of data, thus, a specific program is assigned to collect data from the website, nameed lichuang_439_multi_thread.py, in which multi_thread is appied and improved the collect speed.
+2. The website https://list.szlcsc.com/catalog/439.html contains nearly 35000 piece of data.
+Thus, a specific program nameed lichuang_439_multi_thread.py is assigned to collect data from the website, in which multi_thread is appied and improved the collect speed.

 [remark]
 2019/5/22, the website change some tags, the former script cannot be used to collect data from the website.